Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 Company: Major retail company (Fortune 500) Problem: 127 microservices, performance degradation, operational chaos

-Before Adaptive Granularity Strategy:
+Before Adaptive Granularity Governance: The Khan Microservice Pattern:

-Adaptive Granularity Strategy Application:
+Adaptive Granularity Governance: The Khan Microservice Pattern Application:

 1. Assessment Phase (2 weeks)